mingatgithub/ech2o-iso/Documentation/source/CaseStudy.rst

-This command instructs PCRaster to calculate the local drainage direction (ldd) for each cell using the dem (``DEM.map``) and save the drainage network on a map called ``ldd.map``.
+This command instructs PCRaster to calculate the local drainage direction (ldd) for each cell using the dem (``DEM.map``) and save the drainage network to a map called ``ldd.map``.
 The large numbers included as the final four arguments to the *lddcreate* function are options to remove pits and core areas (see PCRaster documentation on lddcreate for more details).
 Display the results with aguila to visually inspect the drainage